bastienchabal/gmail-mcp/README.md

 ### Prerequisites

 - Python 3.10+
-- A Google Cloud Platform account with Gmail API enabled
+- A Google Cloud Platform account with Gmail API and Google Calendar API (optional) enabled
-- OAuth 2.0 credentials for the Gmail API
+- OAuth 2.0 credentials for the Gmail API and Google Calendar API (optional)
-- Claude Desktop with MCP support
+- Claude Desktop with MCP support (currently only LLM interface to support MCP)

 ### Installation